Beautiful Butterflies: Fascinating Facts, and Great Pics of a Butterfly

 Fun Facts About Butterflies

 There are nearly 24,000 different species of butterflies.
-Most of these species are found in Central and South America, as well as the Amazon basin.
-Despite the wide variety in these areas, Asia has the largest and most stunning looking butterflies.
-Part of the reason butterflies are found in these areas is because they survive best in warm moist climates.
+Most of these species are found in Central and South America, as well as the Amazon basin, due to the butterflies ability to best survive in warm moist climates.
+Although the largest and most stunning of these delicate creatures call Asia home.

 Life Expectancy of a Butterfly

 A butterfly has a very short life expectancy.
 Some that live in the tropics can live up to a year, whereas, there are some that only live a few months, weeks, and even hours.
 Butterflies are generally fragile creatures; therefore if an area has an abundance of butterflies you can assume that the ecosystem is healthy and well cared for.

 If butterflies begin to die or disappear, then there might be a change in the environment that is causing an unhealthy ecosystem.
 This is dangerous since they are a valuable source of food for many birds and assist in the pollination of flowers as well.
 Butterflies are drawn to beautiful colors of flowers, which is a main source of food for most butterflies.
 By flying from flower to flower, they assist in fertilization due to pollen sticking to one of their six legs and landing on the next flower.